 1 15-oz. container ricotta cheese

 2 tablespoons dried parsley

 Salt and black pepper to taste

 Preheat oven to 425°F. In a bowl, combine the ricotta cheese, Parmesan cheese, parsley, and salt and pepper.
 In a greased 9X13" baking dish, pour about a cup of marinara sauce in the bottom and spread around.
-Start layering the lasagna with a layer of noodles, then 1/4 of ricotta mixture, 1/4 of shredded mozzarella cheese, and 1/4 of sauce (half of one jar).
-Repeat for three more layers, ending with marinara before mozzarella at the end.
+Start layering the lasagna with a layer of noodles, then 1/3 of ricotta mixture, 1/3 of shredded mozzarella cheese, and 1/3 of sauce (a little over half of one jar).
+Repeat for two more layers, ending with marinara before mozzarella at the end.
 Cover with foil and bake for 40 minutes, then uncover and bake for another 20 minutes.
 Let stand for 15 minutes before cutting.

 Gather your ingredients.
 You will need oven-ready lasagna noodles, 2 jars marinara sauce, 1 (15 oz.) ricotta cheese, 1 cup Parmesan cheese, 1 lb. mozzarella cheese, parsley flakes, and salt and pepper.

 In a bowl, combine the ricotta, Parmesan, parsley, and salt and pepper.

 Prepare your baking dish by spraying with cooking spray, then spreading a cup or so of marinara on the bottom to cover.
 Shred your mozzarella cheese.
 I have found that shredding a block myself tastes better than buying pre-shredded, but that will also work.